 Ants have one or two connecting segments between the abdomen and gaster.
 These segments are called pedicels, or nodes.
 Because some wasps resemble ants, the presence of these pedicels can distinguish ants from wasps.
 Wasps may have narrow, even elongated, waists but they lack the distinct nodes characteristic of ants.

-Additional useful body characters of ants to include a characteristic smell when crushed, the or absence of a sting, and presence or absence of spines on the head and thorax.
+Additional useful body characters of ants to include: a characteristic smell when crushed, presence or absence of a sting, and presence or absence of spines on the head and thorax.

-Ant nests may be conspicuous or their nests may be hidden, or inconspicuous.
-Soil nests may have a distinctive appearance, or they may simply assume the shape of their hiding place under rocks or other objects.
-When you find an ant nest in the soil, see whether it has a distinctive shape or pattern.
-Also look for the number and placement of nest entrances.
-Some ants nest in trees, either making their own cavities or (more commonly) taking advantage of existing cavities from rot or termite activity.
-Such ants, like carpenter and acrobat ants, may occasionally use your home as a substitute for a nest in a tree or other plant.
+Ant nests may be conspicuous or their nests may be hidden.
+Soil nests may have a distinctive shape, or they may assume the shape of their hiding place under rocks or other objects.
+When you find an ant nest in the soil, note its shape or pattern, as well as the number and placement of nest entrances.
+Some ants nest in trees, either making their own cavities or, more commonly, taking advantage of existing cavities (from rot or termite activity).
+Some ants, like carpenter and acrobat ants, may use your home as a substitute for their normal, preferred nesting site in a tree or shrub.

 Ants are classified in this guide as tiny (less than 1/16 inch), medium sized (1/16 to 3/8 inch-long), or large (greater than 3/8 inch-long).
 Besides length, an important feature that can help distinguish different ant species is whether the worker ants in a colony are all equal in size (monomorphic) or variable in size (polymorphic).